Lorimer Fison: Career in Australia and Fiji

 Fison returned to Fiji in 1875 and, when the training institution for natives was established, he became its principal.
 He did excellent work and the effects of his influence on the Fijians was long felt.
 He published a life of Christ, Ai Tukutuku Kei Jisu, and also wrote a valuable pamphlet on the native system of land tenure in Fiji.
 This little treatise became a classic of its kind and was reprinted by the government printer, Fiji, more than 20 years later.
 Though so far away he continued his study of the Australian aborigines; his preface to the section on Kamilaroi marriage descent and relationships in Kamilaroi and Kurnai (1880), by Lorimer Fison and A. W. Howitt, is dated Fiji, August 1878.
 He also collected the materials for the interesting legends afterwards published under the title of Tales from Old Fiji (1904), during this time.

 Fison returned to Australia in 1884 and for most of the remainder of his life lived near Melbourne.
 He retired from the ministry in 1888 and from then to 1905 edited the Spectator and made it one of the best Melbourne church papers.
 At the meeting of the Australasian Association for the Advancement of Science held at Hobart in 1892 he was president of the anthropological section, and from the chair, with charming candour, pointed out that a theory of the Kurnai system, which he had worked out with infinite pains in Kamilaroi and Kurnai, was "not worth a rush".
 In 1894 he visited England and attended the meeting of the British association at Oxford.
 There he met Max Müller, Professor Edward Burnett Tylor and many other distinguished scientists.
 At Cambridge he became acquainted with Dr., later Sir James Frazer, who was much impressed by his frank and manly nature.
 Fison was critical of John Mathew's book Eaglehawk and Crow (1899), seemingly provoked by Mathew's challenge to his own group-marriage theories and perhaps by Mathew's amateur status.

 Late life

 Fison continued to do a large amount of journalistic work and even when he was past 70 years of age had to work very hard to make a bare living.
 In 1905 Fison was granted a civil list pension of £150 a year by the British government.
 He had become very weak in body though his mind retained its sharpness.
 Fison died on 29 December 1907 at Essendon, Melbourne.
-He was survived by his wife, two sons and four daughters.